chunyang-wen/chunyang-wen.github.io/_posts/2020/2020-06-20-build-tf-on-mac.md

 It is a pity that I cannot specify the version like `brew install bazel@0.21.0`.

 Why I want to install version 0.21.0?
 Please refer to [Github issue](https://github.com/tensorflow/tensorflow/issues/30556).
-Different versions of tensorflow has different requirements.
+Different versions of tensorflow have different requirements.
 Currently I am building **r1.13**.
 It requires bazel with a version lower than 0.21.0.

 Go to [Github bazel release page](https://github.com/bazelbuild/bazel/releases), find the version